The Outlaw's Daughter (film)

 The Outlaw's Daughter is a 1954 American Western film directed by Wesley Barry and written by Samuel Roeca.
 The film stars Bill Williams, Sheila Connolly, Jim Davis, George Cleveland, Sara Haden, Elisha Cook, Jr. and Nelson Leigh.
 The film was released on November 1, 1954, by 20th Century Fox.

 Plot

+It starts with a stagecoach getting robbed.
+And people killed.